Press Council (UK): Second era: 1962–1980

 In 1962, following the recommendations of the Second Royal Commission on the Press, the Press Council was formed.
-Twenty percent of the membership were required to be lay members, who were not employed by a newspaper.
+There was a requirement for twenty percent of the membership to be lay members, who were not employed by a newspaper.

-In the latter half of 1967, the Press Council Headquarters were moved from Ludgate House to Salisbury Square, a location the Press Council described as the 'very centre of London's newspaper land'.
+In the latter half of 1967, the Press Council Headquarters were moved from Ludgate House to Salisbury Square, a location described by the Press Council as the "very centre of London's newspaper land".

 During this period the Press Council published a series of guidance booklets.